securego/gosec/README.md

 ### Retired rules

 - G105: Audit the use of math/big.Int.Exp - [CVE is fixed](https://github.com/golang/go/issues/15184)
+- G113: Usage of Rat.SetString in math/big with an overflow (CVE-2022-23772).
+This affected Go <1.16.14 and Go <1.17.7, which are no longer supported by gosec.
 - G307: Deferring a method which returns an error - causing more inconvenience than fixing a security issue, despite the details from this [blog post](https://www.joeshaw.org/dont-defer-close-on-writable-files/)

 ### Selecting rules